yasaichi/GHFav/README.md

 # GHFav

-GHFav allows you to see projects starred by following users on GitHub in the form of timeline.
+GHFav makes it easier to see the repositories starred by people you follow on GitHub.

 ## Requirements